smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 # **1. Introduction**
 ## 1.1 Overview
 Our 4th year project is a web application that will use natural language processing on CVs and job posts to provide useful services for job-seeking software engineers.
 The two primary services we intend to offer are the ability to analyze and evaluate CVs and suggest improvements to them and a tool for finding useful insights about the job market for software engineers.
-The system will use large numbers of job posts as input data for both services.
+The system will use large numbers of job posts as input data sources for both services.

-The resume analysis feature will allow users to upload their CVs to a resume analyzer which will evaluate the quality of the resume and suggest improvements based on trends in the current job market.
-The system will carry out a suite of natural language processing (NLP) on the resume extracting key information such as skills, technologies, certifications and prior employment.
-This information will then be processed and compared to data about job market trends to produce helpful information such as recommended skills that would make the user more attractive to potential employers.
-With this information we hope to help the user make informed choices when navigating their career decisions.
+The CV analysis feature will allow users to upload their CVs to a CV analyzer which will evaluate the quality of the CV and suggest improvements based on trends in the current job market which can be inferred from current job posts.
+The system will carry out a suite of natural language processing (NLP) on each CV extracting key information such as skills, technologies, certifications and prior employment.
+This information will then be processed and compared to information about job market trends.
+The system could then compare the skills found on the resume with the most popular current technologies to suggest which skills the owner of the resume might want to learn to maximize their employability.
+In addition to skill and experience evaluations, we plan on evaluating the overall writing quality of the CVs.

 We also plan to offer users the ability to find and view job market trends directly.
-This feature would use user input along with large numbers of job posts to generate useful insights such as the skills that are most in demand, the highest-rated companies or the number of job postings for certain subskills or job categories.
+This feature will use user input along with large numbers of job posts to generate useful insights such as the skills that are most in demand, the highest-rated companies or the number of job postings for certain subskills or job categories.
+The goal is to synthesize insightful, valuable up-to-date reports from the data gathered in the job posts in advance and on-demand using user input.

+The overall goal of our project is to create a web application that would inform users on current job market trends and provide a free service for evaluating and improving the CVs of users.

 <br>